ShinanZou/CCGR/README.md

 ![Modalities](imgs/F5.jpg)

 ## CCGR Dataset Download Guide
-### Derived data
+### Derived data (Silhouette, Parsing, Pose)
-We are pleased to offer the derived data from the CCGR dataset for use in your research projects.
+We are pleased to offer the derived data for use in your research projects.
 To ensure proper usage, we kindly ask that you adhere to the following terms:

 1. **Research Purposes Only**: The dataset is strictly for academic and non-commercial research purposes only.
 2. **No Modification or Redistribution**: Modifying the dataset or redistributing it in any form is not permitted.